AndreasGunnahr/ESMG-SHL/README.md

 ## About The Project

 The task was to build a web application that creatively displays a sortable table for SHL.
 Since many of the company's sites have a lot of traffic, they do not want to make an API call every time the page is displayed.
 They also do not want a delay once the data has been updated in over 1 minute.
 Therefore, we needed to build some kind of cache to store and update the data.

+Also chose to implement an about page with history about my own career.

 A list of used resources that I used during the project is listed in the acknowledgements.